-Sieverding is a three-time district winner and regional finalist of the Metropolitan Opera National Council Auditions.
-Other distinctions include placement in the finals of the Brava!
-Opera Theater and James M. Collier, Schubert Club, and Coeur d’Alene Symphony young artist competitions, and winning the Birmingham Musicale and FAVA Grand Concours de Chant.
-Sieverding completed his post-graduate studies in vocal performance at the University of Michigan, where he also received his Master of Music degree.
-He holds a Bachelor of Arts in Music from South Dakota State University.
+Mr. Sieverding is a four-time Regional Finalist of the Metropolitan Opera National Council Auditions, Finalist in the Mary Trueman Vocal Arts Competition (Art Song Preservation Society of New York), and Winner of the Birmingham Musicale, Franco-American Vocal Academy Grand Concours de Chant, and Schubert Club Competitions.
+Mr. Sieverding completed his Post-Graduate Studies in Vocal Performance at the University of Michigan, where he also received his Master of Music.
+He received his Bachelor of Arts in Music from South Dakota State University.